Bell motivated to lose weight by dad’s death, contract bonus

 “I would use the chicken juice, that would be my dressing for the salad,” Bell said.
 “That is what I was doing every day.”

-There is no question the Cowboys decision to add a weight clause to his contract via incentives was the initial impetus.
+There is no question the Cowboys’ decision to add a weight clause to his contract via incentives was the initial impetus.
 But it only helped sow a seed that was already growing his mind.
 His dad, Byron Matthew Bell, was a two-sport star in football and basketball at Texas A&M-Commerce.
-He was 6-foot-3, 285 pounds in college and ballooned higher after his playing career.
+He was 6 foot 3, 285 pounds in college and became heavier after his playing career.

-"I heard the stories," Bell said.
-"They said 'Big Blue was the man'."
+“I heard the stories,” Bell said.
+“They said ‘Big Blue was the man.’ ”

 His son lost weight with it all in mind.